okteto/java-maven-getting-started/README.md

 - The Java Sample App container is updated with the Docker image `maven:latest`.
 This image contains the required dev tools to build, test and run a Java application.
 - A [file synchronization service](https://okteto.com/docs/reference/file-synchronization/index.html) is created to keep your changes up-to-date between your local filesystem and your application pods.
-- Attach a volume to persist the Maven cache in your Kubernetes development environment.
+- A volume is attached to persist the Maven cache in your Kubernetes development environment.
 - Container ports 8080 (the application) and 8088 (the debugger) are forwarded to localhost.
 - You have a remote shell in the development environment.
 Build, test and run your application as if you were in your local machine.